FDG25/Web-Applications-1-Project/README.md

 ## API Server

 - POST `/api/v1/sessions`
-  - Request body: empty.
+  - Request body: credentials (username and password).
   - Response body: JSON of a user that was just validated (Passport will populate the user for us).
 - GET `/api/v1/sessions/current`
-  - Request body: credentials (username and password).
+  - Request body: empty.
-  - Response body: JSON of a user.
+  - Response body: JSON of the current user of the current session.
 - DELETE `/api/v1/sessions/current`
   - Request body: empty.
   - Response body: empty.